 How We Can Help

 When alimony may be an option, it is important to have a thorough understanding of the financial situation and all relevant information pertinent to the living situation of each party.
-At Tisdale Middleton Law Firm, our alimony lawyers work aggressively to compile evidence of the financial situation of each party.
+At Tisdale Middleton & Land, our alimony lawyers work aggressively to compile evidence of the financial situation of each party.
 We will use private investigators, business valuation experts, and other tools as needed.
 We can ensure all sources of income are accounted for when deciding whether alimony is appropriate.
 We will argue decisively for the appropriate outcome in court.

 Our attorneys negotiate from a position of strength because we are always thoroughly prepared for court.

 We also frequently represent clients who require modification of existing alimony orders.